smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 #### Communication with ATF

-This python application will have a websocket server that will receive messages from ATF for specific test actions and content validation.
+This python application will have a websocket server that will receive messages from ATF for specific test actions.

 ### Extra Websocket Server and Clients in ATF